-Patches are applicable to a specific version of the software products, unless stated otherwise in the patch kit release notes.
+Patches are applicable to a specific version of the software products, unless stated otherwise in the Patch Summary and Release Notes.
 You cannot install version-specific kits on other software versions.
 Compaq recommends that you install all of the patches included in the kits and that you update the TruCluster software products (if applicable) at the same time you update your operating system.